zhonghan721/tp/docs/UserGuide.md

 **Note:**
 * All fields are required.
 * HomeBoss does not allow you to add customers with the same phone number.
+* A unique customer ID will be assigned to each customer.
 </box>

 **Example:**